 As I recall it, the Uniform of Military Justice defines rape as “penetration however slight is sufficient to complete the offense.”
 That’s the way it is with her sexual history.
 The details are irrelevant.
 Did she or didn’t she.
 If yes, she’s guilty.
 Her best plea bargain is to negotiate her devotion for his respect of her privacy but just on that one subject.

 You make the case that if she did it for love and he can verify it from her telling, he can live with it.
 But can he forget it?
 Can he forgive her?
 Can he promise and obey that it will never be held in background with amplifying emotions used against her in some fit of frustration, anger, mistreatment, or abuse?

 What Women Never Hear is about the hurt that modern man-think imposes on women and children.
 I describe ways that woman-think can be reshaped to take advantage of sex differences and restore women as the cultural leaders that our Judeo-Christian value system enabled and encouraged in America’s first three centuries.
 (A new article about that leadership is almost done and should appear in a day or two.)

 No doubt readers’ questions will generate more thoughts, more conditions, more exceptions, more expectations.
-As they develop, I will add them and notify you in a comment to that effect.
+As questions are reported on the blog, I will respond to all.